TheVelvetShadow/guardian_data_streaming/readme.md

 ## **Overview**

 This project was created for Northcoders, as part of the Tech Returners Skills Bootcamp.
 It's a data streaming application that searches The Guardian newspaper's API for articles matching specific terms.
+The user search terms are:
+Keyword: e.g "machine learning" and a
+Date from: e.g "2025-10-01"

+Set terms:
+Content type: articles,
+Ordered by: Newest
+No. of articles: Latest 10
+Content Preview: 1000 characters of the main article.

 The results are sent to an AWS message queue (SQS) where they can be processed by other users, such as marketing and careers teams.
 All code PEP8 compliant, unit tested, and tested for security vulnerabilities.

 **What the application does:**